Megwana/open_road/README.md

 - Unlike a Post: The user is notified that when they click on a post again that they have liked.
 It successfully removes the like.
 ![Like Removed](https://res.cloudinary.com/dfdbnig1r/image/upload/v1695424431/LikeRemoved_heskte.png)

+In addition, fail notifications have been set up in the event this occurs.
+These can be reviewed in [Views.py](./roadtrips/views.py).
+And these have been tested and run successfully which can be reviewed via [test_views.py](./roadtrips/test_views.py).

 ### Error Pages

 The User is provided with error pages should they come across the following 404 or 500 Error message.